 “Repentance” as proclaimed by John the Baptist included much more than the confession of past sins (Psalms 32:1).
 As his words of instruction make clear (Luke 3:9–14), “repentance” was to be followed by a changed life in which the beliefs of righteousness already shown in Scripture were to be seen in the life (Micah 6:8).

 Repentance, confession, and forgiveness, were the first steps to be done in preparing “the way of the Lord” and making “his paths straight,” in filling in the “valleys” and leveling the “mountains” of a person’s character (Luke 3:4, 5; Matthew 3:6).

 Christ’s baptism was the baptism of the Holy Spirit as seen in the following passages:

-“For John truly baptized with water; but ye shall be baptized with the Holy Ghost” (Acts 1:5).
+“John baptized with water, but you will be baptized with the Holy Spirit” (Acts 11:16).

-But what is the purpose of the gift of the Holy Spirit in the life?
 Jesus give us the answer, “But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth” (Acts 1:8).
 This power is for witnessing: it gives (1) power within, (2) power to proclaim the gospel, (3) power to lead others to God.